 Vinyl and sublimation might sound similar, but they’re not the same.
 Whether you’re looking to start a new printing business or just curious about these popular methods, knowing the differences between the two can help you make informed decisions.

-Contrary to popular belief, vinyl and sublimation are not similar.
+Contrary to popular belief, Vinyl and Sublimation are not similar.
 And if you’re looking to kick start a new printing business or just brush up on your crafting knowledge, knowing the difference between the two is important.
 This article dives into the differences between the two, their advantages, disadvantages and when to use what.

 While both vinyl and sublimation are different printing techniques, there’s a slight difference.
 Vinyl is a digital printing technique in which your desired image is printed using solve-based inks on vinyl and heat-pressed onto the fabric.